Children of Fire: Kurdish Female Fighters and the Struggle for Woman, Life, Freedom by Shahrzad Arshadi and Anna Chatterton

 This item will be shipped on: June 9, 2026

-In 2018, Shahrzad Arshadi and Anna Chatterton travelled to the Qandil mountains of Kurdistan, where they were hosted by a group of Kurdish female freedom fighters.
-After living with and gathering the accounts of these extraordinary women, the playwrights returned home to create a searing piece of theatre that not only amplifies their voices but also deftly examines privilege, feminism, and the nature of courage.
-Children of Fire is a comprehensive document of that process, which centres around the play script, and also includes poems by and interviews with the resistance fighters, photographs, and candid personal essays from the authors.
-Arshadi ruminates on her deep and lasting relationship with the women, while Chatterton reflects on the journey and connecting with a fighter through the art of poetry.
+In 2018, Shahrzad Arshadi and Anna Chatterton travelled to the Qandil Mountains of Kurdistan, where they were hosted by a group of Kurdish female freedom fighters.
+After living with and gathering accounts of these extraordinary women, they returned home to create a searing piece of theatre that not only amplifies their voices but also deftly examines privilege, feminism, and the nature of courage.
+With contributions from the authors and the resistance fighters, Children of Fire is a unique, genre-blurring collection that includes the original play script, an interview, photographs, candid personal essays, letters, poems, and testimonials.

-Ultimately, this is a vital book about female empowerment, about how the personal is political, and how genuine shifts are rooted in action.
-The women’s struggle is in aid of peace and to protect the environment, as well as the Kurdish people and women everywhere.
-Children of Fire emphasizes that we are all part of this critical fight and that together we can create a better world for everyone.
+This vital hybrid work examines how the freedom fighters’ struggle is in aid of peace and the protection of the environment, as well as the Kurdish people and women everywhere.
+During these anxious and turbulent times, it can feel easy to give up hope.
+Children of Fire offers a wake-up call to connection and change, emphasizing that we are all part of this critical fight, and that together, we can create a better world for everyone.

 Praise for Children of Fire